Abdulzy/DistributedChatApp/Readme.md

 - Java.util
 - Java.text

-In this project, for the communication between the client and the server, we thought of a lot of ways.
+In this project, for the communication between the client and the server, I thought of a lot of ways.
 Because it is a multi-client application, the technology was finally selected between RMI and Java sockets.
 Among them, RMI The flexibility is not high, both the client and the server must be written in Java, but it is more convenient to use.
 In contrast, java-sockets, although more flexible, need to specify the communication protocol between the server and the client.
 It is more troublesome, and after several trade-offs, RMI is finally chosen for server-client communication.

 # Module disassembly